This Privacy Policy explains how RehabPath handles information when you use the RehabPath mobile app on iOS or Android.

 Summary

-- No account is required.
+- No RehabPath account is required.

 - RehabPath does not use analytics, advertising SDKs, tracking SDKs, or third-party usage telemetry.